 Keto Pecan Pie Recipe

-1 cup Swerve, confectioners version (order here) (1 cup coconut sugar will also work, order here)
+- 1 cup Swerve confectioners version (1 cup coconut sugar will also work)

 To Make the Filling: